 - Or white-colored film

-These coated film tablets have the following text embossed on it:
+These coated film tablets have the following text embossed on them:

 - 50 and break line on one side

-- Manufacturer’s logo or 1170 on the other side
+- The manufacturer’s logo or 1170 on the other side

-The break line indicates that the tablet is divided into two pieces of equal dosage.
+The break line indicates that the tablet is divided into two equal dosages.

 Did You Know: The brand version of the Naltrexone tablet is discontinued.
 You can get generic versions of the pills only.